mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 </details>

 ### Numbers Feedback Screen
-- Displays the round number in in ASCII art and chosen numbers within ASCII art tiles.
+- Displays the round number in ASCII art and chosen numbers within ASCII art tiles.
 - Displays the user's current score and any previous high score.
 - Displays a message letting the user know their solution is being checked as there can be a few seconds of a delay.
 - If the user solution achieves the target number, the user is shown their solution and its evaluated answer and the time they had remaining when they entered their solution.
 - If their solution is valid, the user's name is displayed along with the number of points they score for the round based on their correct answer and time remaining.
-- If the user's solution does not achieve the target number, the user is shown their solution and its evaluated answer, and if they were within 50 of target, how close to the target number they got.
+- If the user's solution does not achieve the target number, the user is shown their solution and its evaluated answer, and if they were within 50 of the target number, how close to the target number they got.
 - Pauses and displays a message for the user to press a key when they are ready to see what solutions our 'maths wiz' i.e. countdown solver function found.
 - Displays a message that the game is checking what solutions the 'maths wiz' has found, in case there is a delay.
 - Displays a list of all possible solutions to achieve the target number using the chosen numbers and available operators.
-- Pauses and displays a message for the user to press a key when they are ready to proceeed to the next round.
+- Pauses and displays a message for the user to press a key when they are ready to proceed to the next round.
 - User stories covered: 1, 4, 6, 7, 8, 9, 11, 12, 13, 14

 <details><summary>Screenshots</summary>